Tumbleweed Communications: Revenue

 In 2005, Tumbleweed earned approximately $US 50 million in gross revenue from the sale of their products and services.
 Of that, approximately $US 3 million was from licensing their patents.

 In 2006, Tumbleweed reported $US 62 million in revenue, with revenue growth over one year of 24%.

 In 2007, Tumbleweed reported $US 57.50 million in revenue, with revenue growth over one year of -7.30%.

 Awards

 In January 2007, Tumbleweed's MailGate 5550 was named SC Magazine’s Best of 2006 "Recommended" award in the Anti-Spam category.

 Patents

-Tumbleweed has a patent portfolio including 22 utility patents and one issued US design patent.
+Tumbleweed had a patent portfolio including 22 utility patents and one issued US design patent.

 US patent 6192407 is one of several owned by Tumbleweed that relates to document delivery systems that generate a unique URL for intended recipients of a document in order to deliver that document.
-Tumbleweed has licensed this and related patents in their patent portfolio to 29 companies.
+Tumbleweed licensed this and related patents in their patent portfolio to 29 companies.
 They filed several patent infringement lawsuits.
 Those that have been sued include: